 Aicon is proud to present At the Circle’s Center, Aisha Khalid's inaugural solo exhibition at the gallery.
 One of Pakistan’s leading contemporary artists, Khalid’s diverse practice and contribution to the neo-miniature movement was celebrated with I Am and I Am Not, a retrospective spanning three decades of her career, travelling from Karachi to New Zealand in 2021 and 2022.
 Her works have featured in the Venice (2009) and Sharjah (2011) Biennials, and she received the Jameel Prize’s people’s choice award in 2011.
-Her monumental painting and tapestry installations are on permanent view at the Islamabad International Airport and the Aga Khan Museum Toronto.
+Her monumental painting is onpermanent view at the Islamabad International Airport.

 At the Circle’s Center—comprised of small works on paper, large-scale paintings, embroidered and pinned textiles, mixed media photo works, and video—covers the breadth of the artist's practice rooted in neo-miniature techniques and discipline.
 Her work has evolved outside the boundaries of traditional Mughal miniatures to play with size and explore the power dynamics of global politics while maintaining a connection to the spiritual realm.